O'Rourke hopes to upset Texas Gov. Abbott's bid for 3rd term

 AUSTIN, Texas (AP) — Republican Texas Gov. Greg Abbott sought a record-tying third term Tuesday while Democrat Beto O’Rourke reached for an upset in America’s biggest red state in one of the most expensive midterm races in the U.S.

-Five months later, Texas state police still face pressure for failing to confront the gunman sooner at Robb Elementary School.
+Five months later, state police still face pressure for failing to confront the gunman sooner at Robb Elementary School.
 O’Rourke said the shooting, one of the deadliest classroom attacks in U.S. history, crystalized the stakes of the election as Abbott waved off calls for tougher gun laws.
+O’Rourke also has sought to animate voters over Abbott signing an abortion ban that makes no exceptions for rape or incest.

 But Abbott, 64, has remained formidable in a state where Republicans have won every governor’s race since 1994.